ministryofjustice/bichard7-next-audit-logging/README.md

 All of these approaches will execute tests in a watch mode, which will allow you to make changes to the underlying tests or codebase and then save the files to automatically trigger another test run.

-> Note: Before running integration or end-to-end tests, you need to make sure you have rebuilt any changes using `npm run build:dev` in the respective project folder.
+> Note: Before running integration or end-to-end tests, you need to make sure you have rebuilt any changes using `npm run build` in the respective project folder.

-### Before Committing / Pushing

-Before you commit and push your code, and especially before raising a pull request, make sure you run through the following steps first.

-1. You have run `make validate` from the root of the repository and fixed any related errors or warnings.
-2. You have built all projects using `make build`.
-3. You have run `make test` and all tests pass.

 ## A note on running the docker container locally